FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/multiple-domains-editor/Multiple Domains Editor.rst

 .. important::

    This project is intentionally scaled down for the sake of instruction.
 In practice, a model of this size would not require a multi-domain setup.
-The example is designed to demonstrate the workflow and connectivity logic in a simplified context.

 Setting Up Multiple Subdomains